SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 Only C3 atoms, interchain distances and residus separated by at least 3 positions on the sequence are taken into account We also consider 30 distance intervals ranging from 1 to 20 Å

+Make sure that your file has C3' lines and that the x,y and z values are separated by tabulation and not -
 ## Installation

 Run the following commands